 Take a look at this ocean beauty!
 Yes, the sea creatures are actually staying suspended!!
 Did I mention that this discovery bottle was so easy to make!?!

 I definitely can’t take credit for this gorgeous sea creature sensory bottle.
-My friend, Cathy, made one for her preschool class and snapped a photo for me.
+My friend, Cathy, made one for her preschool class as part of her preschool curriculum and snapped a photo for me.
 I told her I had to make one of my own, and I asked her if I could share it with you all.